LuiseFreese/blog/MicrosoftGraphFundamentals-2.md

 ### Access tokens

-The module also describes how the magic with an access token works - and uses a great comparison for that!
+The unit also describes how the magic with an access token works - and uses a great comparison for that!
 An access token is like a movie ticket - but your application gives it to Graph to show it has permission to access the requested data in Microsoft 365.
 LOVE this explanation so much!

 ![Graph Access Token](https://github.com/LuiseFreese/blog/blob/main/media/GraphFun/GraphAccessTokenTicket.png)